cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 ### Tools

-During this phase, pentesters use multiple reconnaissance scanning tools, such as:
+During this testing phase, pentesters use multiple tools, such as:

 - Nmap
 - DirBuster